-Manchester City are one of the top clubs in England as well as Europe.
+Manchester City is one of the top clubs in England as well as Europe.
 They have a team full of superstars that can take on any team in the world.
-Many great players have played for the club in its history even when they didn’t have the resources which they have now and in this article, we will have a look at some of the greatest Manchester City players ever.
+Many great players have played for the club in its history even when they didn’t have the resources which they have now.
+In this article, we will have a look at some of the greatest Manchester City players ever.

 Here are the 10 Greatest Manchester City Players Ever!

 Signed by Joe Mercer, Summerbee is one-third of the glorious City triumvirate that also included Colin Bell and Francis Lee.
 In his first season at the club he started every single match, the only Manchester City player to do so that season.

 Playing on the right-wing, he was one of the most influential players in the side which won 4 trophies in 3 seasons; including the First Division, FA Cup and League Cup between 1968 and 1970.
 City fans voted him Player of the Year in 1972 and 73 – and in total he made 452 appearances for the club, scoring 68 goals before leaving for Burnley in a £25,000 deal in 1975.

 One of the first names that spring up to our mind when we talk about ‘greatest Manchester City players ever’ is Vincent Komapny.
 An absolute Manchester City hero, Kompany has captained the team to four Premier League title, and he has taken great pride in doing so.
 Since his arrival, he was the backbone of the Manchester City defence and his injuries resulted in poor defensive problems by the club.